Why Choose USF

 The TOEFL/GRE school code for USF is 4850.

-Students with TOEFL scores below 100 or 600; IELTS score below 7.0 or PTE score below 73 (estimated score) are required to take an ESL course at USF if admitted to the program.
+Students with TOEFL scores below 100, IELTS score below 7.0 or PTE score below 73 (estimated score) are required to take an ESL course at USF if admitted to the program.

 Students attending the San Francisco Campus must complete the